wso2/docs-choreo-dev/en/docs/develop-components/develop-services/develop-a-service-with-docker.md

 - Deploy it in Choreo using a Dockerfile.
 The service will run on port 9090.
 - Test the service.

-If you want to create a service component that exposes a Ballerina service, follow the [Develop a Ballerina Service ](develop-a-ballerina-service.md) guide.
+If you want to create a service component that exposes a Ballerina service, see [Develop a Ballerina Service ](develop-a-ballerina-service.md).

 ## Prerequisites